MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nn-wudfddi-ipowerpolicycallbackwakefroms0.md

 # IPowerPolicyCallbackWakeFromS0 interface

 ## -description

 <p class="CCE_Message">[<b>Warning:</b> UMDF 2 is the latest version of UMDF and supersedes UMDF 1.
 All new UMDF drivers should be written using UMDF 2.
 No new features are being added to UMDF 1 and there is limited support for UMDF 1 on newer versions of Windows 10.
 Universal Windows drivers must use UMDF 2.
 For more info, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/getting-started-with-umdf-version-2">Getting Started with UMDF</a>.]

 A driver's <b>IPowerPolicyCallbackWakeFromS0</b> interface provides callback functions that the framework calls to notify the driver about wake events.
 These events are related to a device's ability to wake from a low-power state while the system remains in the <a href="https://msdn.microsoft.com/93ab0943-a4cc-4ef0-a250-1c63b2c915d5">system working state</a> (S0).

-## -inheritance
-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IPowerPolicyCallbackWakeFromS0</b> interface inherits from the <a href="com.iunknown" xmlns:loc="http://microsoft.com/wdcml/l10n"><b>IUnknown</b></a> interface. <b>IPowerPolicyCallbackWakeFromS0</b> also has these types of members:

-The <b>IPowerPolicyCallbackWakeFromS0</b> interface has these methods.

-A driver's <a href="https://msdn.microsoft.com/4801a7c4-8bd4-4372-bcdd-49e5570d833e">OnArmWakeFromS0</a> callback function arms (that is, enables) a device so that it can trigger a wake signal while in a low-power device state, if the system remains in the <a href="https://msdn.microsoft.com/93ab0943-a4cc-4ef0-a250-1c63b2c915d5">system working state</a> (S0).

-A driver's <a href="https://msdn.microsoft.com/04c1eecd-c87f-45c5-be7b-0fbd8e114594">OnDisarmWakeFromS0</a> event callback function disarms (that is, disables) a device's ability to trigger a wake signal while in a low-power device state, if the system remains in the <a href="https://msdn.microsoft.com/93ab0943-a4cc-4ef0-a250-1c63b2c915d5">system working state</a> (S0).

-A driver's <a href="https://msdn.microsoft.com/ebcd31f9-79cd-4c43-8cac-231ff97f269e">OnWakeFromS0Triggered</a> event callback function informs the driver that its device, which had previously entered a low-power device state while the system power state remained at S0, might have triggered a wake signal.

 ## -members

 The <b>IPowerPolicyCallbackWakeFromS0</b> interface has these methods.
 <table class="members" id="memberListMethods">
 <tr>